 Neighborhood Garden Club

 The Neighborhood Garden Club was founded in 1938.
 Our motto is “Friends are the flowers in the garden of life."
 Our club flower is the forget-me-not, and our club bird is the hummingbird.
-Our club meets the 2nd Monday of every month at the Garden Center in Sugar House Park for a lecture and lunch.
+Our club meets at noon on the 2nd Monday of every month at the Garden Center in Sugar House Park for a lecture and lunch.
 We enjoy hearing more about what is happening in the area of gardening and about our community resources.
 Members take turns doing the centerpieces for the luncheons.